The Team

 Eric Richards is a German teacher, department chair, author, and presenter.
 He is a 2021 ACTFL National Teacher of Year finalist and he has authored multiple ADI/CI readers and resource books for the World Language classroom.
 Eric also authored the Level 1 and 2 stories for Voces Digital's German curriculum.
 Eric's professional articles have appeared in national publications, such as Edutopia, Education Week, and The Language Educator.
 Eric presents on topics that help educators facilitate language acquisition, engagement, and community in the classroom.
 His students enjoy a vibrant program, where they have the opportunity to travel abroad and experience culture firsthand.

 Justin Slocum Bailey is head over heels about helping teachers and learners succeed with less stress and more joy.
 A veteran language, music, and martial arts teacher, Justin has published several articles and book chapters on language teaching, trained teachers in 38 U.S. states, and given workshops, courses, and keynotes in Mexico, Spain, France, Italy, the Netherlands, and China.
 Raised in Vienna, Austria, and translated to Michigan via Vancouver and Los Angeles, Justin is unwavering in his belief that there is a left sock and a right sock and that all humans can learn another language.
+Get a sneak peak of what you can expect from Justin's storyasking Spotlight here.

 Spotlight Presenters